State Department will implement travel ban in 'orderly fashion': spokeswoman

-WASHINGTON The State Department will implement President Donald Trump's travel ban "in an orderly fashion" consistent with the Supreme Court's order, the agency's spokeswoman said on Monday.
+WASHINGTON (Reuters) - The State Department will implement President Donald Trump's travel ban "in an orderly fashion" consistent with the Supreme Court's order, the agency's spokeswoman said on Monday.

 "We will keep those traveling to the United States and partners in the travel industry informed as we implement the order in a professional, organized, and timely way," State Department spokeswoman Heather Nauert said in a statement on Monday.